kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

   - [ ] Checkbox
 - [ ] `dtype` fields: formalize these as features of the input components, rather than just receiving them.
 Give the props names.
   - [ ] One way to go about this would be to have a universal function for preparing data for saving.
 It could take things like dtype, which would be set to known values.
+- [ ] Some Player settings are applying to NPCs because of sharing actor components.
+Identify all SettingsProvider calls within shared components and parameterize them out to the parent components to resolve; example: "Show exhaustion tracker only on hover" applies to both but should only apply to PCs.
+- [ ] Convert `src\sheets\character\parts\CharacterHitPoints.svelte` inputs to use the input components and `selectOnFocus={true}`
+- [x] Do we want to use a base sheet for all actors?
+No, because they all use different context from established sheets.
+- [x] Move `_inventory` and `_inventory-grid` styles to where they should go in the components
+- [x] Cannibalize as many `_character-sheet` styles as possible to where they should go in the components
+- [x] Extract a universal portait container that directs rounded styles and anything else that can be shareable
+  - [x] Cannibalize the global styles which are shared by NPC and Character profiles
   - [ ] Also figure out how to do the `draftValue` reversion on failed save approach without having to copy/paste it everywhere.
 - [x] Default Tab applies to NPCs as well as PCs and Vehicles.
   - [x] Wire up for NPC